RHA Audio: History

-In 2016, RHA launched their first portable DAC headphone amp, with their first wireless headphones, the MA650 and MA750, hitting the market the following year in 2017.
+In 2016, RHA launched their first portable DAC headphone amp, the Dacamp L1, with their first wireless headphones, the MA650 and MA750, hitting the market the following year in 2017.

 By 2018, the company became the world's first to release in-ear planar magnetic headphones when they launched the product at the annual IFA show.
 In 2019, the company became the first in Scotland to qualify for a public funding initiative, using the funds to invest in further research & development of its products and in hiring new product designers and software engineers.
 2019 was also the year that RHA launched their Wireless Flight Adapter, enabling bluetooth connectivity when using airline In-flight entertainment systems.